Individually Designed Major in Engineering

 IDMEN-BSH Honors Option

 IDMEN majors with a strong academic record and enthusiasm for independent research in a significant project may elect to pursue a Bachelor’s degree with Honors.
 This option is particularly valuable for students who intend to pursue a Ph.D. because the research experience helps prepare a student for doctoral-level work.
-The honors thesis, and any coursework associated with the honors degree, is above and beyond the scope of the major itself and cannot be counted as part of the basic IDMEN-BS requirements.
+The honors thesis, and any coursework associated with the honors degree, is above and beyond the scope of the major itself and cannot be counted as part of the basic IDMEN-BS requirements (with the exception students who include in their initial proposal a Honors project that they also want to use as their Capstone project.
+The thesis work must be teamed with planned research, with the honors/capstone proposal approved by both advisors and the IDMEN committee).
 Guidelines and deadlines on pursuing the IDMEN-BSH option are set forth in the Honors Programs page, Individually Designed Major in Engineering section.

 Further information and assistance in preparing proposals are available from the Office of Student Affairs, 135 Huang.